 Configure Audio

 The code will use your system’s default microphone and speakers.
 No extra setup is needed, but make sure your devices are working properly.
+Test your microphone and speakers before running the assistant to ensure optimal performance.

 Running the Demo